fangq/mcx/README.md

 * [Yan2022] Shijie Yan, Steven L. Jacques, Jessica C. Ramella-Roman, Qianqian Fang, "Graphics processing unit-accelerated Monte Carlo simulation of polarized light in complex three-dimensional media," J. of Biomedical Optics, 27(8), 083015 (2022)
+* [Zhang2022] Yuxuang Zhang, Qianqian Fang, "BlenderPhotonics â€“ an integrated open-source software environment for three-dimensional meshing and photon simulations in complex tissues," J. of Biomedical Optics, 27(8), 083014 (2022)
+* [RaayaiArdakani2022] Matin Raayai Ardakani, Leiming Yu, David R. Kaeli, Qianqian Fang, "Framework for Denoising Monte Carlo Photon Transport Simulations Using Deep Learning," J Biomed Opt.
+2022 May;27(8):083019. doi: 10.1117/1.JBO.27.8.083019
+* [Yuan2021] Yaoshen Yuan, Shijie Yan, and Qianqian Fang*, "Light transport modeling in highly complex tissues using the implicit mesh-based Monte Carlo algorithm," Biomed.
+Optics Express, 12(1), 147-161, (2021)
+* [Hirvi2023] Hirvi P, Kuutela T, Fang Q, Hannukainen A, Hyvonen N, NissilÃ¤ I. Effects of atlas-based anatomy on modelled light transport in the neonatal head.
+Phys Med Biol.
+ 2023 May 11. doi: 10.1088/1361-6560/acd48c.
+PMID: 37167982.

 Introduction
 ---------------

-Monte Carlo eXtreme (MCX) is a fast photon transport simulation software for 3D heterogeneous turbid media.
-By taking advantage of the massively parallel threads and extremely low memory latency in a modern graphics processing unit (GPU), MCX is capable of performing Monte Carlo (MC) photon simulations at a blazing speed, typically hundreds to a thousand times faster than a fully optimized CPU-based MC implementation.
+Monte Carlo eXtreme (MCX) is a fast physically-accurate photon simulation software for 3D heterogeneous complex media.
+By taking advantage of the massively parallel threads and extremely low memory latency in a modern graphics processing unit (GPU), this program is able to perform Monte Carlo (MC) simulations at a blazing speed, typically hundreds to a thousand times faster than a single-threaded CPU-based MC implementation.

+MCX is written in C and NVIDIA CUDA.
+It only be executed on NVIDIA GPUs.
+If you want to run hardware-accelerated MCX simulations on AMD/Intel GPUs or CPUs, please download MCX-CL (MCX for OpenCL), which is written in OpenCL.
+MCX and MCX-CL are highly compatible.

+Due to the nature of the underlying MC algorithms, MCX and MCX-CL are ray-tracing/ray-casting software under-the-hood.
+Compared to commonly seen ray-tracing libraries used in computer graphics or gaming engines, MCX-CL and MCX have many unique characteristics.
+The most important difference is that MCX/MCX-CL are rigorously based on physical laws.
+They are numerical solvers to the underlying radiative transfer equation (RTE) and their solutions have been validated across many publications using optical instruments and experimental measurements.
+In comparison, most graphics-oriented ray-tracers have to make many approximations in order to achieve fast rendering, enable to provide quantitatively accurate light simulation results.
+Because of this, MCX/MCX-CL have been extensively used by biophotonics research communities to obtain reference solutions and guide the development of novel medical imaging systems or clinical applications.
+Additionally, MCX/MCX-CL are volumetric ray-tracers; they traverse photon-rays throughout complex 3-D domains and computes physically meaningful quantities such as spatially resolved fluence, flux, diffuse reflectance/transmittance, energy deposition, partial pathlengths, among many others.
+In contrast, most graphics ray-tracing engines only trace the RGB color of a ray and render it on a flat 2-D screen.
+In other words, MCX/MCX-CL gives physically accurate 3-D light distributions while graphics ray-tracers focus on 2-D rendering of a scene at the camera.
+Nonetheless, they share many similarities, such as ray-marching computation, GPU acceleration, scattering/absorption handling etc.

 The algorithm of this software is detailed in the References [Fang2009,Yu2018,Yan2020].
 A short summary of the main features includes: